Back to ADT Guides

 Common Causes

-• Extreme cold temperatures drained battery faster
+• Extreme cold drained the battery faster

-• Sensor communicating excessively due to loose mounting
+• Sensor communicating excessively (loose mounting)

-• Poor quality replacement battery installed previously
+• Poor-quality replacement battery installed before

-• High traffic door or window causing frequent transmissions
+• High-traffic door/window causing frequent transmissions

 Most fixes happen in the first 3 steps.